-However, OpenSSH and nearly all other SSH clients and servers have the ability to perform another type of authentication, called asymmetric public key authentication, using the RSA or DSA authentication algorithms.
-They are very useful, but can also be complicated to use. keychain has been designed to make it easy to take advantage of the benefits of RSA and DSA authentication.
+However, OpenSSH and nearly all other SSH clients and servers have the ability to perform another type of authentication, called asymmetric public key authentication, using the RSA or other authentication algorithms.
+They are very useful, but can also be complicated to use. keychain has been designed to make it easy to take advantage of the benefits of public key authentication.

 Generating a Key Pair

-To use RSA and DSA authentication, first you use a program called ssh-keygen (included with OpenSSH) to generate a key pair -- two small files.
+To use public key authentication, first you use a program called ssh-keygen (included with OpenSSH) to generate a key pair -- two small files.
 One of the files is the public key.
 The other small file contains the private key. ssh-keygen will ask you for a passphrase, and this passphrase will be used to encrypt your private key.
 You will need to supply this passphrase to use your private key.
-If you wanted to generate a DSA key pair, you would do this:
+If you wanted to generate a RSA key pair, you would do this:

-# ssh-keygen -t dsa Generating public/private dsa key pair.
+root # ssh-keygen -t rsa Generating public/private rsa key pair.

 You would then be prompted for a location to store your key pair.
 If you do not have one currently stored in ~/.ssh, it is fine to accept the default location:

 Enter file in which to save the key (/root/.ssh/id_rsa):

 Then, you are prompted for a passphrase.
 This passphrase is used to encrypt the private key on disk, so even if it is stolen, it will be difficult for someone else to use it to successfully authenticate as you with any accounts that have been configured to recognize your public key.